Burdj3/NFL-Draft-Statistics/README.md

 The features I intended included:
 - A GUI for selecting data from file folders instead of hard coding the path to the excel files
 - A larger data pool
-- A way to plug in a players measurements and immediately compare them to the existing data to see how they compare
+- A way to plug in a players measurements and immediately compare them to the existing data